 Your initial benefit is adjusted over time for movements of the consumer price index in the United States or for your country of residence.
-This means that if the consumer price index moves by 2% or more, the amount of your pension benefit will be adjusted based on the cost of living in your country of residence.
-For more information, click here or continue reading.
+If your benefit is on the dollar track, it will be adjusted periodically in accordance with the movement of the United States consumer price index (CPI).
+If you have opted for the two-track system, your pension amount will be adjusted by the movement of the CPI of your country of residence.
+For more information about the two-track, click here.
+For more information about cost of living adjustment, click here or continue reading.

 Cost of Living Adjustment (COLA) letters, also known as Quarterly Statements, are informational statements provided to beneficiaries in receipt of a UNJSPF periodic benefit.
 These statements provide the quarterly exchange and COLA percentage applied annually to your benefit entitlements.
 They also detail the established monthly payable amount per quarter and the After Service Insurance Deduction, and the Total Net Payment Amount.